Vegan Red Hot Twinkies

 - Bake for 15-20 minutes, or until cake springs back with lightly touched or knife comes out clean when inserted into the middle of the cake.
 Set aside and allow to cool briefly.
 Combine all the ingredients for the streusel topping and bake for another 5-7 minutes.
 Remove, let cool, and fill.

-- Once Twinkies are cooled, Place the icing in a squeeze bottle fitted with a tip or a pastry bag fitted with a metal tip or use one of the guns.
+- To fill the Twinkie cakes.
+Once Twinkies are cooled, Place the icing in a squeeze bottle fitted with a tip or a pastry bag fitted with a metal tip or use one of the guns.
 Fill the cakes from the bottom and or the front, making about 3-5 holes which go about 1/2 through the depth of each cake.

 - Store in the refrigerator, yields 6 Twinkies.